Holder MacIntyre withdraws from Italian Open

 But he said on Twitter: "Hopefully nothing too serious."

-MacIntyre hopes that "a week of rest" will have him ready for the PGA Championship, which starts at Oak Hill Country Club in United States on 2 May.
+MacIntyre hopes that "a week of rest" will have him ready for the PGA Championship, which starts at Oak Hill Country Club on 18 May.

 He had beaten Matt Fitzpatrick after a play-off a year ago at the Marco Simone Golf & Country Club, Guidonia, near Rome.